 There are a number of reasons that you might be experiencing sore gums, but most of them can be avoided by a healthy lifestyle, proper oral hygiene, and routine dental checks.

-If you have persistent pain, swelling, or soreness on your gums that last longer than two weeks, ensure you make an appointment with your dentist for a full diagnosis and recommendation for treatment.
+If you have persistent pain, swelling, or soreness on your gums that last longer than a week, ensure you make an appointment with your dentist for a full diagnosis and recommendation for treatment.

 How helpful was this post?

 We are sorry that this post was not helpful to you!

 Thanks for your feedback!